argosopentech/LibreTranslate-init/README.md

 # Download dependencies and run LibreTranslate on port 5000
 ~/LibreTranslate-init/setup.sh

+# Add your hostname or IP address to this command
+# When you run LibreTranslate for the first time it will download all of the language model packages
+~/LibreTranslate/env/bin/libretranslate --host <your hostname or IP address>

 # Set server_name to your domain name in ~/LibreTranslate-init/nginx

 # Run LibreTranslate WSGI with nginx and systemd